SuperOfficeDocs/superoffice-docs/docs/diary/invitations.md

 ---
+uid: invitations-intro
 title: Invitations
-description: Invitations
+description: Calling meetings or other arrangements with multiple participants.
 author: Bergfrid Skaara Dias
-so.date: 11.04.2021
+so.date: 03.02.2022
 keywords: diary, calendar, appointment, API, associate so.topic: concept
 ---

 # Invitations

-When 2 appointments have a shared text record and different status values it can be called an invitation.
+When two appointments have a shared text record and different status values it can be called an invitation.

 Invitations are **created** when calling meetings or other arrangements between different members of a company.